jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 Delayed creation of private contents only counts for command calls.
 Command calls redirect their definition.

 But if a command object might not have a definition, then it defines its own definition.
 For command objects that define their own definition, private contents might be created all the time, because nothing else defines its private contents but the object itself.
 This counts for command definitions.
 This also counts for *active* command definitions, which are executable object that define their own definition.
 But it also counts for clauses.
 See the article *Creation Behavior of Clauses*.

+#### Are Parameter Connections Actually Assignments?

+It may be a bit of an open end whether the lines connected to parameters are connections, or that they are cloaked assignment calls.
+Or perhaps that connections for parameters might simply behave a bit like assignment calls.
+It might also be that value connections with direction might be interpreted as assignment calls altogether.
+Perhaps at some point in the creation process they show as assignments and other times as connections.
+There might not be any right answers, it is just a set of options that might be chosen or not.

 ### Creation Behavior of Clauses